Post Upgrade Tasks

 Starting with version 5.5.0, Salesforce stages correctly import date values as dates rather than as strings.

-After you upgrade to version 5.5.0, review pipelines with Salesforce stages and ensure that they do not expect dates to be imported as strings.
+After you upgrade to version 5.5.0 or later, review pipelines with Salesforce stages and ensure that they do not expect dates to be imported as strings.

 Review OPC UA Client Pipelines